-- 21 There is no single approach to adaptation planning and both top-down and bottom-up approaches are - widely recognised.
-"Institutional dimensions in adaptation governance play a key role in promoting the - transition from planning to implementation of adaptation" (Mimura et al. 2014: 871).
-Adaptation is also - 24 essential at all scales, including adaptation by local governments, businesses, communities, and - 25 individuals (Denton et al. 2014, p.
-1104). - 26 "Strengthened multi-level governance, institutional capacity, policy instruments, technological - 27 innovation and transfer and mobilisation of finance, and changes in human behaviour and lifestyles are - enabling conditions that enhance the feasibility of mitigation and adaptation options for 1.5°C - - consistent systems transitions" (IPCC 2018b, p.
-20). - 30 Governance is key for vulnerability and exposure represented by institutionalised rule systems and - 31 habitualised behaviour and norms that govern society and guide actors and, "it is essential to improve - knowledge on how to promote adaptive governance within the framework of risk assessment and risk - management" (Cardona 2012: 90).
+There is no single approach to adaptation planning and both top-down and bottom-up approaches are widely recognised.
+"Institutional dimensions in adaptation governance play a key role in promoting the transition from planning to implementation of adaptation" (Mimura et al. 2014).
+Adaptation is also essential at all scales, including adaptation by local governments, businesses, communities and individuals (Denton et al. 2014).

+"Strengthened multi-level governance, institutional capacity, policy instruments, technological innovation and transfer and mobilisation of finance, and changes in human behaviour and lifestyles are enabling conditions that enhance the feasibility of mitigation and adaptation options for 1.5°C-consistent systems transitions" (IPCC 2018b).

+Governance is key for vulnerability and exposure represented by institutionalised rule systems and habitualised behaviour and norms that govern society and guide actors, and "it is essential to improve knowledge on how to promote adaptive governance within the framework of risk assessment and risk management" (Cardona 2012).

-7.2.2.
-Treatment of Key Terms in the Chapter
+7.1.2 Treatment of key terms in the chapter

-- While the term risk continues to be subject to a growing number of definitions in different disciplines - and sectors, this chapter takes as a starting point the definition used in the IPCC Special Report on - 38 Global Warming of 1.5°C (SR15) (IPCC 2018a), which reflects definitions used by both Working - 39 Group II and Working Group III in the Fifth Assessment Report (AR5): "The potential for adverse - 40 consequences where something of value is at stake and where the occurrence and degree of an outcome - 41 is uncertain" (Allwood et al. 2014; Oppenheimer et al. 2014).
-The SR15 definition further specifies: "In - the context of the assessment of climate impacts, the term risk is often used to refer to the potential for - adverse consequences of a climate-related hazard, or of adaptation or mitigation responses to such a - hazard, on lives, livelihoods, health and wellbeing, ecosystems and species, economic, social and - cultural assets, services (including ecosystem services), and infrastructure".
-In SR1.5, as in the IPCC - 46 Special Report on Managing the Risks of Extreme Events and Disasters to Advance Climate Change
+While the term risk continues to be subject to a growing number of definitions in different disciplines and sectors, this chapter takes as a starting point the definition used in the IPCC Special Report on Global Warming of 1.5°C (SR15) (IPCC 2018a), which reflects definitions used by both Working Group II and Working Group III in the Fifth Assessment Report (AR5): "The potential for adverse consequences where something of value is at stake and where the occurrence and degree of an outcome is uncertain" (Allwood et al. 2014; Oppenheimer et al. 2014).
+The SR15 definition further specifies: "In the context of the assessment of climate impacts, the term risk is often used to refer to the potential for adverse consequences of a climate-related hazard, or of adaptation or mitigation responses to such a hazard, on lives, livelihoods, health and well-being, ecosystems and species, economic, social and cultural assets, services (including ecosystem services), and infrastructure."
+In SR15, as in the IPCC SREX and AR5 WGII, risk is conceptualised as resulting from the interaction of vulnerability (of the affected system), its exposure over time (to a hazard), as well as the (climate-related) impact and the likelihood of its occurrence (AR5 2014; IPCC 2018a, 2012).
+In the context of SRCCL, risk must also be seen as including risks to the implementation of responses to land-climate challenges from economic, political and governance factors.
+Climate and land risks must be seen in relation to human values and objectives (Denton et al. 2014).
+Risk is closely associated with concepts of vulnerability and resilience, which are themselves subject to differing definitions across different knowledge communities.